james-jw/xq-hunt/README.md

 Targets <a href="http://basex.org/">BaseX</a>

 <h2>How it works</h2>
-Hunt is a simple module.
-It creates a trigram index for each text file found in the directory.
-When an index is created a trigram size can be selected.
-For clarification, a trigram in our case is <code>any group of consecutive written letters.</code>.
+Hunt uses trigram indexes to query accross millions of lines of text.
+Trigrams indexes can be of various sizes as specified during their creation and against different sets of text.
+A trigram is any <code>group of consecutive written letters.</code>.

 Different trigram lengths are useful for different data sets.
-The examples here us a trigram length of size 3; however, any positive length is valid including multiple lengths: (3, 7).
+The examples shown here use a trigram length of size 3; however, any positive length is valid including multiple lengths: (3, 7).

 When a document is indexed, its contents are broken up into individual trigrams of the length provided and each unique trigram found is stored in the documents index.